Most Common Work Injuries in Massachusetts

 The Law Offices of Jeffrey S. Glassman has successfully handled workplace injury and workers’ compensation claims on behalf of individuals in Boston, Brockton, Cambridge, Lawrence and other areas of Massachusetts.

-If you or a family member is dealing with an on-the-job injury or workers’ compensation claim, call the Boston personal injury lawyers and wrongful-death attorneys at the Law Offices of Jeffrey S. Glassman for a free and confidential consultation to discuss your rights.
+If you or a family member is dealing with an on-the-job injury or workers’ compensation claim, contact the Boston personal injury lawyers and workers’ compensation attorneys at the Law Offices of Jeffrey S. Glassman for a free and confidential consultation to discuss your rights at 1-888-367-2900.
+Or visit our website at https://www.jeffreysglassman.com/.